diegoflorenca/space-travel-scrimba/README.md

 ## Acknowledgments

-Kevin Powell is an excellent teacher the [Build a space travel website](https://scrimba.com/learn/spacetravel) course has a lot of important information about accessibility that is essential today.
+Kevin Powell is an excellent teacher, and the [Build a Space Travel website](https://scrimba.com/learn/spacetravel) course has a lot of important information about accessibility that is essential today.